 This can be in terms of preventing unauthorized access to vehicle systems as well as preventing any malicious activities inside the system.
 OEMs should seek the support from domain experts to achieve this protection flawlessly.

-“Standardization of cyber security requirements along with safety requirements is becoming necessary.
+“Standardisation of cyber security requirements along with safety requirements is becoming necessary.
 Since the problem range is vast and dynamic, artificial intelligence is going to play a major role in automotive cyber security through the implementation of advanced deep learning-based secure environments,” says Shilu SL.

 He adds that implementing these at a centralized gateway and routing all the external communications through this channel would be an effective solution.